 As Keurig has discontinued the 2.0 series, they will also not manufacture pods for the 2.0 series.
 So you will have a very hard time finding K cups.

 There are refillable pods available, but they don’t offer the convenience that K-cups do.
 And many of us buy single-serve coffee makers because of the convenience.

 Also as Keurig has completely discontinued this series so you will not be able to receive any support from Keurig.

 Read the reviews of the classic Keurig coffee maker series good alternatives for Keurig 2.0

 What is the difference between 1.0 K-Cup and 2.0 K-Cup?

-The major difference between the Keurig 1.0 and Keurig 2.0 is the use of barcode technology to restrict unlicensed K cups.
+The major difference between Keurig 1.0 and Keurig 2.0 is the use of DRM barcode technology.
 The Keurig 2.0 machine is only compatible with Keurig branded cups designed specifically for 2.0 machines.
-A 2.0 machine will not accept 1.0 cups.